1. What Is OOPS ABAP?

 19. What is Narrow Casting?

-Definition: The assignment of a subclass instance to a reference variable of the type “reference to super class” is described as a narrowing cast, because you are switching from a more detailed view to a one with less detail.
+Answer: Definition: The assignment of a subclass instance to a reference variable of the type “reference to superclass” is described as a narrowing cast, because you are switching from a more detailed view to a one with less detail.
 It is also called as up-casting.

 Use of narrowing casting:

 A user who is not interested in the finer points of cars, trucks, and busses (but only, for example, in the fuel consumption and tank gauge) does not need to know about them.
-This user only wants and needs to work with (references to) the lcl_vehicle(super class) class.
-However, in order to allow the user to work with cars, busses, or trucks, you generally need a narrowing cast.
+This user only wants and needs to work with (references to) the lcl_vehicle(superclass) class.
+However, in order to allow the user to work with cars, buses, or trucks, you generally need a narrowing cast.

 Principle of narrowing casting:

-3. This access is also called as generic access as super class is normally called as general class.
+3. This access is also called as generic access as superclass is normally called a general class.